 First: know exactly what you owe

 Before choosing a method, gather the numbers.
-Open every credit card account (online or app) and write down three things for each:
+Open every credit card account and write down three things for each: current balance, interest rate (APR), and minimum monthly payment.

 | Card | Balance | APR | Minimum |